TheYuriG/blog_lessons/discord_create_channels/README.md

 // ...

 await interaction.guild.channels.create({
-    name: chosenCategoryName, // The name given to the channel by the user
+    name: chosenCategoryName, // The name given to the Channel by the user
-    type: ChannelType.GuildCategory, // The type of the channel created.
+    type: ChannelType.GuildCategory, // The type of the Channel created.
 });

 // ...